eric-yates/Scraper-Data-Science-Skills/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them:

 ```
 Python 2.7